benediktjordan/The-smartphone-sensor-patterns-of-human-activities/README.md

 ## Repository Content

 This repository contains the Python code developed for the project.
-The codebase includes various modules for data loading, preprocessing, peak detection, noise detection, transformation, and machine learning classification.
+The codebase includes all modules of the data science project.
 The key components are:

 - data loading and exploration
 - initial label and sensor transformations